deso-protocol/docs/devs/identity-api.md

 ### `info`

 The iframe responds to `info` messages which helps Identity support Safari and Chrome on iOS.
 Apple's Intelligent Tracking Prevention \(ITP\) places strict limitations on cross-domain data storage and access.
 This means the Identity `iframe` must request storage access every time the page reloads.
-When a user visits a BitClout application in Safari they will see a "Tap anywhere to unlock your wallet" prompt which is a giant button in the `iframe`.
+When a user visits a DeSo application in Safari they will see a "Tap anywhere to unlock your wallet" prompt which is a giant button in the `iframe`.
 When the `info` message returns `hasStorageAccess: false`, an application should make the `iframe` take over the entire page.
 Above, this means setting `requestingStorageAccess = true`.

 The `info` message also detects if a user has disabled third party cookies.
 Third party cookies are required for Identity to securely sign transactions.
 If `info` returns `browserSupported: false` an application should inform the user they will not be able to use Identity to sign or decrypt anything.